CLIVAR

-CLIVAR (climate variability and predictability) is a component of the World Climate Research Programme.
+CLIVAR (climate and ocean: variability, predictability and change) is one of six projects of the World Climate Research Programme.
 Its purpose is to describe and understand climate variability and predictability on seasonal to centennial time-scales, identify the physical processes responsible for climate change and develop modeling and predictive capabilities for climate modelling.

-Dr Antonietta Capotondi was elected as PICES WG-49 co-chair representing CLIVAR in 2023.

 History

 The following is an approximate timeline of CLIVAR and its precedents: